bilalyasar/justrelease/README.md

 JustRelease is a release library such that you can automate many release steps easily.
 Currently JustRelease supports following automations:

--Version Update
+- Version Update
--Create Artifacts
+- Create Artifacts
--Publish
+- Publish

 ##Configuration